codefresh-io/cap-docs.codefresh.io/_docs/installation/codefresh-runner.md

 [Skip to quick installation &#8594;](#installation-with-the-quick-start-wizard)

+>Important:
+  You must install the Codefresh Runner on _each cluster running Codefresh pipelines_.
->**Note:** a runner installation is needed for each cluster _running_ Codefresh pipelines.
-A runner is **not** needed in clusters used for _deployment_.
-It is possible to deploy applications on clusters other than the ones the runner is deployed on.
+  The Runner is **not** needed in clusters used for _deployment_.
+You can deploy applications on clusters other than the ones the runner is deployed on.

-The installation process takes care of all runner components and other required resources (config-maps, secrets, volumes).
+The installation process takes care of all Runner components and other required resources (config-maps, secrets, volumes).

 ## Prerequisites